Advertisement

 • Use plates instead of cups.

-• Add different flavors by switching the corn chips to homemade spicy chips, Doritos, Tostitos, or Takis.
+• Switch the corn chips for homemade spicy chips, Doritos, Tostitos or Takis.

-• Feel free to add more Tajin, Chamoy, or other Mexican hot sauces to the mix.
+• Add more Tajín, chamoy or other Mexican hot sauces to the mix.

 • Prep the veggies ahead and keep them chilled for freshness.

-• For parties, set everything in clear bowls so colors pop—it makes the snack bar extra inviting.
+• For parties, set everything in clear bowls so the colors pop, it makes the snack bar extra inviting.

 A clear plastic cup is filled with a mix of diced strawberries, small biscuit pieces, and crunchy nuts, all topped with a drizzle of syrup.
 This ultimate party snack cup sits on a gray plate with a transparent plastic spoon resting beside it.
 The background is a light, marble-like surface.